-Sharing with you our handwashing station in Pablo’s bathroom.
+Sharing with you our handwashing station in our son’s bathroom.

 See, all the bathrooms in our house are small – plus, the walls are marble so we cannot really drill and easily put shelves or whatever.